U2UTraining/katacoda-scenarios/kubernetes-lab/step2.md

 `kubectl get pods`{{execute}}

 Make sure the pod is running.
 If not, wait a few seconds and execute the command again.
-Alternatively you can use **--watch** parameter to keep monitoring the pods.
+Alternatively, you can use **--watch** parameter to keep monitoring the pods.

 `kubectl get pods --watch`{{execute}}